p2-inc/keycloak-magic-link/README.md

 ---

-All documentation, source code and other files in this repository are Copyright 2022 Phase Two, Inc. Please consult the [license](COPYING) for information regarding use.
+All documentation, source code and other files in this repository are Copyright 2022 Phase Two, Inc.